RitikUpmanyu/KBC/readme.txt

 2. 2019B1PS1040P Kush Gambhir
 #############################################################
 Description of how to run the code and observe the output:
 1. The exe is called 2019B3PS517_P3.exe.
 It is a console Application.
+	 PLEASE RUN THE CONSOLE IN FULL SCREEN or enough width otherwise things might not display properly.
 2. The input files are -> 1. questions.txt used for reading questions and options
 		    2. features.c used for displaying questions, options, money and implementing lifelines.
 		    3. formatting.c used for displaying boxes around questions, options and money.